yopla/MW-lite/README.txt

 2/
 QuickMesh
-i've a made a little modelisation tool : quickMesh-2D creator to make some *.obj grids without blender.
-Don't know why, the texture Y-coords needs +1. (cause of octane exporter for processing) i've added a button to add them in the Mesh editor it's only export tri, so the subdivsion quickMesh.app must be in the /mesh folder to be load from MW-l
+i've a made a little modelisation tool : quickMesh-2D creator to make some *.obj grids without blender. it's only export tri, so the subdivsion doesn't work quickMesh.app must be in the /quickmesh folder to be load from MW-l

 3/